 The best place to start your trip is at the Visitor Centre, which has a good supply of maps and a mass of information about the surrounding area.
 The staff will advise you of all you need to know to make your stay more pleasurable.
 The centre will accept food drop-offs for walkers by prior arrangement and also has a retail section offering an array of jams, chutneys, honey etc. Discounts are available to holders of Bibbulmun Track Foundation membership cards.

 Pemberton has plenty to offer visitors including a variety of quality accommodation venues, art and craft galleries, trout and marron farms, and a large variety of adventure activities.
 These include fishing, canoeing, bird watching, horse riding, mountain biking and walk tours.
-Or step back in time to Pemberton's romantic timber milling days and ride a steam train, tour a timber mill and taste some Aboriginal bush tucker.

 Must-see features are the Gloucester and Bicentennial fire lookout trees, Heart Break Trail in the Warren National Park, Yeagarup Sand Dunes and the Big Brook Dam and Arboretum.